flashashen/no-YOU-talk-to-the-hand/README.md

 - Tunnels dropping silently
 - Forgetting to manually bring up tunnels after logging onto vpn

-no-YOU-talk-to-the-hand really has **solved all these issues** for me, by providing a straight-forward combination of [sshuttle](https://github.com/sshuttle/sshuttle) for the heavy network lifting, supervisord to keep everything up and manageable, and yaml to keep it simple and organized
+no-YOU-talk-to-the-hand solves all these issues** by providing a straight-forward combination of [sshuttle](https://github.com/sshuttle/sshuttle) for the heavy network lifting, supervisord to keep everything up and manageable, and yaml to keep it simple and organized

 Works with Linux and MacOS but **not MS Windows** due to sshuttle though there is a workaround for windows described [here](http://sshuttle.readthedocs.io/en/stable/windows.html)